 If however, you’re looking for a quick primer:

-🔑 Alternate tunings are any combination of notes that do not use the standard (E-B-G-D-A-E) tuning.
-The most common associated with acoustic guitar are open tunings e.g. the strings are tuned to a chord e.g. open G, drop tunings including drop D which requires the 6th string to be detuned to a D, or double drop D which requires both E strings to be detuned and miscellaneous variations such as DADGAD tuning (aka Celtic tuning).
-Advantages to playing in non-standard tuning include the many different chord voicings available, some that might otherwise be impossible, the often simpler transition between chords, along with removing much of the framework a guitarist typically relies on, which can benefit creativity.
+Alternate tunings are any combination of notes that do not use standard tuning.
+The most common associated with the acoustic guitar are open tunings e.g. the strings are tuned to a chord.
+Advantages to playing in non-standard tuning include the many different chord voicings available, and removing much of the framework a guitarist typically relies on, which can benefit creativity.

 What are alternate guitar tunings?